Grand European Travel Logo

 Airport transfers

-Airport transfers are not included or available on tours that operate in the United States and Canada.
+Airport transfers are not included or available on tours that operate in the United States.
 Guests will be provided local transfer options after booking so they can make their travel arrangements from the airport to the hotel and vice versa.
 Learn more about Airport Transfers here.

-To enable you to personalize your tour experience, you will find a number of Optional Experiences designed to complement the itinerary.
+So that you can personalize your tour experience, you will find a number of Optional Experiences designed to complement the itinerary.
 These are designed to offer a deeper insight into the culture and character of the areas to be visited and provide some wonderful highlights to your travels.
-The optional program is designed to let you experience more of what interests you and to get the most from your vacation without replacing or overlapping with anything included in an itinerary.
+Optional programs are designed to help you experience more of what interests you and to get the most from your vacation without replacing or overlapping anything included in an itinerary.

 The majority of Optional Experiences will be offered to you by your Travel Director at the beginning of your trip.
 Some may be subject to change, depending on the time you are traveling or local circumstances, including weather and days of the week.
 Your Travel Director will provide further information.